-- Functional Expenses The costs of program and supporting services have been summarized on a functional basis in the statement of functional expenses.
-Certain indirect costs have been allocated by management between program and supporting services based on a percentage of direct program expenses.
+- I. Functional Expenses The costs of program and supporting services have been summarized on a functional basis in the statement of functional expenses.
+Certain indirect costs have been allocated by management between programs and supporting services based on a percentage of direct program expenses.
 The expenses that are allocated include rent, office expenses, printing, postage, professional and consulting fees, insurance and miscellaneous, which are allocated on the basis of estimates of time and effort. - J. Donated Rent Beginning February 2017, ETA received donated rent from one of the Board members.
 ETA accounts for the donated rent in the accompanying financial statements as support and expenses at the estimated fair value of \$2,650 per month through January 2018, \$2,600 per month through August 2018, and \$1,283 per month thereafter.
-Refer to Note 8 for additional information. - K. Recent Accounting Pronouncements Financial Accounting Standards Board ("FASB") Accounting Standards Update ("ASU") 2016-14, "Not-for-profit Entities" was adopted for the year ended June 30, 2019.
-ASU 2016-14 provides for a number of changes, including the presentation of two classes of net assets and enhanced disclosure on liquid resources and expense allocation.
-These changes had no impact on the change in net assets for the year ended June 30, 2019.
+Refer to Note 9 for additional information. - K. Recent Accounting Pronouncement Financial Accounting Standards Board ("FASB") Accounting Standards Update ("ASU") 2018-08, Clarifying the Scope and Accounting Guidance for Contributions Received and Contributions Made (Topic 958) was adopted by ETA for the year ended June 30, 2020.
+The core guidance is to assist entities in evaluating whether transactions should be accounted for as contributions (nonreciprocal transactions) or as exchange (reciprocal) transactions and determining whether a contribution is conditional.
+The adoption of ASU 2018-08 did not result in changes as the funding received from contributors are nonreciprocal transactions where the contributors did not receive direct benefit.
+The adoption of ASU 2018-08 did not have an effect on ETA's net assets.